 CREATE TRANSITIONAL RITUALS.
 When we live and work in the same place, it can be extremely difficult to “switch off”.
 Setting yourself up with external cues can help send signals to the brain that allow you to identify when you’re in “work mode” and when you’re in “home mode”.
 Having a morning ritual such as getting dressed and putting on a little makeup can help you transition into “work mode”, whereas having an evening ritual like throwing a sheet over your desk, or blowing out a candle at the end of the workday can help you move into “home mode” and stay there.
 You may not even have to implement new practices, you might just have to take note of what you’re already doing.

 SET ASIDE “YOU” TIME.
-In an office, you have to be at your desk from 9 to 5, with no in-between time to do things that bring you joy.
+In an office, you have to be at your desk from 9 to 5 with no in-between time to do things that bring you joy.
 The biggest upside to remote work is that you also get to incorporate time in the day for you.
 This allows you to step out for some fresh air, tinker in the garden, read a chapter of your book in the sun, write in your journal — anything it is that lifts your spirits and snaps you back to yourself, do that.
+Your well-being is essential to getting the balance right.

 Podcast production by Podcast Monster